scottyviscosity/the-harsh-north/roleplaying-system.md

 ### _Exhausted_
 An exhausted character moves at half speed and takes a -6 penalty to Strength and Dexterity.
 After 1 hour of complete rest, an exhausted character becomes fatigued.
 A fatigued character becomes exhausted by doing something else that would normally cause fatigue.

+# Sorcery
+The standard 3.5 magic system mostly no longer applies and has been replaced by a similar, but much less fantastical system.
+For brevity, I will not be going into much detail here and instead suggest reading the rule book.

+- Only the `Scholar` class can use magic, unless you use the `Dabbler feat` to gain very limited spellcasting.
+- Rather than spell slots, Conan uses Power Points (like mana).
+- There is something inherently corrupt about magic use.
+In the game, this premise is enforced by some of the methods Scholars use to gain or boost Power Points:
+  - Rituals (possibly including orgies) or the good-old-fashioned ritual sacrifice, with a Feat called `Tortured Sacrifice` allowing even more points for a prolonged and painful death.
+- Rule of Obsession: A sorcerer is able to use magic because he is obsessed with power, and if that focus is diluted by any other interest in life (a romance, political allegiance, or taking levels outside the Scholar class) this creates an 'Obsession' against the sorcerer's focus, rated at 1 to 3 points, that reduces a sorcerer's Base Power Points accordingly.